 If your case is over –you are not serving a sentence and are not on probation or parole, you must file an “application.”
 The court will determine if you are eligible for relief, meaning you were convicted of a qualifying crime and have no disqualifying priors or sex registration.
 Unlike the petition process, the court does not determine suitability.
 If you are eligible, your crime will be reduced to a misdemeanor.

-Proposition 47 says that petitions and applications must be filed within three years after the effective date of the proposition, which means the filing deadline is currently November 5, 2017.
-It is better to act now, rather than wait.
+Proposition 47 says that petitions and applications must be filed on or before November 4, 2022.
+Although it is possible that with good cause a petition could be filed after this date, it is better to act now, rather than wait and be shut out.
 Complete our contact form to be contacted by a Prop 47 representative.

 First, it is best to contact the Public Defender’s office to have an experienced attorney assist you with determining eligibility for Prop 47.
 If the attorney determines that you do not qualify for relief, there are a number of other legal resources offered by the LA County Public Defender’s office that you may be able to take advantage of.
 For more information on other Legal Assistance, click here.